amirongit/notecode/algebra.md

     - left side of the line for '<' & '<='

 ### Introduction to functions
-- represents a relation in which each unique first component corresponds to exactyly one non-unique second component
+- represents a relation in which each unique first component corresponds to one non-unique second component
-- all functions are relation, but not vice versa
+- all functions are relations, but not vice versa
 #### Relation
 - any set of ordered pairs
 #### Domain
 - set of all the first components ('x' values) in a relation
+- set of all the possible inputs of a function
 #### Range
 - set of all the second components ('y' values) in a relation
+- set of all the possible outputs of a function
 #### Vertical line test
 - if any vertical line intersects a graph more than once, the graph isn't a function (although it may be an equation)